solution-pattern-cdc/retail-simulation/README.md

-### retail-simulation Project
+### retail-simulation

-Simulator for customer, product, sale records.
+Generates sale records in the retail database.

+The URL for the Swagger UI of the REST API: `q/swagger-ui`